michaloblastni/eeg_test_for_ti/README.md

 In order to self-identify as targeted, you will need to confirm you hear external auditory intrusions that happen in response to what you think, and that often reply to what you were thinking.

-Your EEG will be added to the training data set, and used for training and testing an AI-based classifier.
+Your EEG will be added to the training dataset, and used for training and testing an AI-based classifier.

 ## Support For Using a Trained Model is Already There
 Once the model is trained, it is possibly to run classify.py similar to the following: